7 Reasons Why Your Website Isn’t Converting View Into Sales

 - 3 colors (headings/body text/CTA)

 … while keeping everything readable (i.e. readable fonts, font sizes and colors).
 You can use a third font – a readable script font for (very!) short phrases.

-A real-life example: How removing visual clutter brought 5 times more conversions
+A real-life example: How removing visual clutter brought a 340% increase in conversions

 Although it wasn’t the topic of the post, I couldn’t (yet again) keep myself from giving unsolicited advice.

-- …that the page has too many visual highlights and calls to action (Download guide, survey, social buttons, etc.)
+- his page has too many visual highlights and calls to action (Download guide, survey, social buttons, etc.)

-- …and that whatever he wants his new subscribers to do, they’ll be more likely to do it if it’s the only CTA on the page.
+- …and that whatever he wants his new subscribers to do, they’ll be more likely to do it if it’s the only call to action on the page.

 Michael got straight to work.

 Already within 11 days, the updated page got him as many survey responses as his old page did within 4.5 MONTHS!
 Later, he wrote to me again saying his conversion rate jumped from 6.3% to 27.9% (887 conversions).